dvrkrvin/EventTracker/README.md

 * Retrieves user's real time location
 * Displays title, time, and image for nearby events
-* Redirects user to event page using an in-app webview
+* Redirects user to event page using an in-app WebView

 #### Screenshots